dandevri/website/pages/speaking/questionnaire.md

 permalink: /speaking/questionnaire/
 ---

+I would love to speak at your event!
+I just have a few questions to make the whole process a bit simpler.
 This is a set of questions which help me figure out which events to go to.
 Before committing to an event I gather information and start by asking a couple of questions.
 I included most of these questions in my [speaking request form](request).
 These questions change and I will continue to tweak them.

 ## Practical questions
 1. How many people do you expect to show up?